The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: Spectra included in this work

 \subsection{IRTF-iSHELL spectra at 5~$\mu$m}

-Water ro-vibrational emission spectra at 4.5--5.25~$\mu$m are included as observed with iSHELL \citep{ishell,ishell22} at the NASA Infrared Telescope Facility (IRTF), as part of an ongoing $M$-band survey of protoplanetary disks \citep{banz22}.
-Most spectra were taken with the 0.75" slit and a resolving power of $\approx 60000$ or $\approx 5$~km/s, while the narrower slit with $\approx 92000$ or $\approx 3.3$~km/s was used only for the brightest disks (mostly around Herbig Ae/Be stars, but where water is not detected).
+Water ro-vibrational emission spectra at 5~$\mu$m are included as observed with iSHELL \citep{ishell,ishell22} at the NASA Infrared Telescope Facility (IRTF), as part of an ongoing $M$-band survey of protoplanetary disks \citep{banz22}. iSHELL covers a wide portion of the observable $M$ band at 4.5--5.25~$\mu$m in one shot, with only narrow gaps between the echelle orders at longer wavelengths, providing simultaneous observations of CO, \ce{H2O}, and HI \citep{banz22}.
+Most spectra were taken with the 0.75" slit and a resolving power of $\approx 60000$ or $\approx 5$~km/s, while the narrower slit with $\approx 92000$ or $\approx 3.3$~km/s was used only for the brightest disks (mostly around Herbig Ae/Be stars, where water is not detected).
 The iSHELL spectra included here were reduced with Spextool v5.0.3 \citep{spextool} and have been presented in \citet{banz22} or obtained in January-July 2022, for a total current sample of 60 disks.
+Multi-epoch observations have been obtained for some disks and show variability \citep[e.g. Figure 8 in][]{banz22}; in this work we only include one epoch, and we will study the variability in a future publication.

-The water lines have been discovered in the disk of AS~205~N and reported for the first time in \citet{banz22}, and in this new work we present and analyze all the current detections.
+The $M$-band water lines have been discovered in the disk of AS~205~N and reported for the first time in \citet{banz22}, and in this new work we include all the current detections from the rest of the survey.
 An example is presented in Figure \ref{fig: ishell_spec}.
-In the currently available $M$-band spectra, a total of $\approx 40$ ro-vibrational water lines are observed (mostly from $\nu=1$ and some from $\nu=2$, see Table \ref{tab: lines}), some of which are blended with CO or \ce{HI} emission.
-In this work, we stack up to nine water lines that are not blended with CO to increase S/N in the observed velocity profile; these lines are listed in Table \ref{tab: lines}.
+In the currently available $M$-band spectra, a total of $\approx 40$ ro-vibrational water lines are observed (mostly from $v=1$ and some from $v=2$, see Table \ref{tab: lines}), some of which are blended with CO or \ce{HI} emission.
+In this work, we make a weighted average of eight water lines that are not blended with CO to produce a stacked velocity profile with higher S/N; these lines are marked in Table \ref{tab: lines}.
+At the S/N obtained in these spectra, the $M$-band water lines are consistent with having the same velocity profile; future higher-sensitivity spectra could be used to test for any change in ro-vibrational line profiles as a function of $E_{u}$.